A Single View of Marriage |

 "Reputation is what other people know about you.
 Honor is what you know about yourself." — Lois McMaster Bujold

-One of the deadliest things in our society is the termination of safe, non-sexual, sincere compliments and gestures of validation and affirmation (expressions of essentially "I really like and admire you, and see value in you as a person") between members of the opposite sex.
+One of the deadliest things in our society is the cessation of safe, non-sexual, sincere compliments and gestures of validation and affirmation (expressions of essentially "I really like and admire you, and see value in you as a person") between members of the opposite sex.
 Pornography then, by default, becomes the exclusive means of trying to obtain those two critical elements, making it even more difficult to resist.
 I believe men and women are equally susceptible in this regard, albeit through mostly different avenues.

 Obviously, I can only speak for myself, but from talking with other men about this, it seems to me that the source(s) of the struggle often differ for most (except for the first item listed below, which is true for all men).
 It could be one or more of the following reasons, or some I'm not aware of: